Childhood is the most important time for feet and body development – the time when feet are growing and strengthening.

 Many children experience development problems with their feet.
 Some others have hereditary issues, and others develop problems caused by inappropriate footwear.

 How can you tell if your child has a problem?
 Often, they will begin to complain of a recurrent pain – sometimes in their knees or ankles, and it’s time to investigate further.

-Sometimes, simply looking at the wear pattern on a child’s shoes will tell you what’s involved – if the wear is uneven, you can see it straight away.
+Sometimes, simply looking at the wear pattern on a child’s shoes will tell you what’s involved.
 These common problems can be fixed fairly simply.